• Home

 Industrial gas turbine blade finishing on the SPE 6 CNC

-The SPE 6 CNC enables highly repeatable grinding, polishing and finishing of industrial gas turbine blades used in power generation and heavy-duty turbomachinery.
+The SPE 6 CNC enables highly repeatable grinding, polishing and airfoil finishing of industrial gas turbine blades used in power generation and heavy-duty turbomachinery.

 Its rigid CNC machine concept ensures stable blade positioning, constant material removal and excellent surface quality even on large compressor and guide vane profiles.